tatianegercina/FinTech/01-Lesson-Plans/02-Python/3/LessonPlan.md

 - [refresher.py](Activities/01-Ins_Refresher/Solved/refresher.py)

 Welcome students back to class.
-Tell them that in today's lesson we will begin to apply Python concepts to financial use cases.
+Tell them that in today's lesson, we will begin to apply Python concepts to financial use cases.
 Today will be fun!

 Use the [slides](https://docs.google.com/presentation/d/1OUvK19EjgPd3WQ7ioMV5Gb5tuNkbXuNSvsrpjkFhnss/edit#slide=id.g57c97b9346_4_1) to review the class objectives.

-Use the solution file to perform a live coding session and quickly recap concepts learned in previous classes.
+Use the solution file to perform a live coding session, and quickly recap concepts learned in previous classes.
 During the session, ask the following questions:

 - What are variables?